 Pump Driven Espresso Machines

-Piston based espresso machines operate by means of a solenoid which provides the mechanism how the pump and espresso machine works.
+Piston based espresso machines operate by means of a solenoid which provides the mechanism by which the pump and espresso machine works.
 This type of machine is also often referred to as a vibratory pump.
-A magnet set within a metal coil moves back and forth at a rate of 60 times per second pushes water up and through your coffee machine.
+A magnet set within a metal coil moves back and forth at a rate of 60 times per second and pushes water up and through your coffee machine.